The earth's environment

 Stage 2 (Years 3-4), Geography, Blue Gum Hills Regional Park

-Did you know that over 9 per cent of NSW is a national park?
+Did you know that over 10 per cent of NSW is a national park?
 That’s over 7 million hectares.
-This Stage 2 (Years 3-4) earth’s environment geography excursion is delivered at Blue Gum Hills Regional Park.
+This Stage 2 (Years 3-4) earth’s environment Geography excursion is delivered at Blue Gum Hills Regional Park.

 Read more about The earth's environment

-They’ll explore the significance of the environment at Blue Gum Hills Regional Park and the important interrelationships between humans and the environment.
+Discover the significance of the environment at Blue Gum Hills Regional Park and the important interrelationships between humans and nature.

-We’ll look at some of the key, human-led threats to native species and places including urbanisation and domestic pests.
-By examining these threats we’ll invoke a strong sense of the role students – our future environmental leaders – can play in preserving these important places for the future.
+We’ll look at some of the key, human-led threats to native species and places.
+By examining these threats we’ll invoke a strong sense of the role students - our future environmental leaders - can play in preserving these important places for the future.

 For program outline, safety and practical information about this excursion, see info for teachers